Lolanimus/ESLint_Prettier_Template/README.md

 # Template1
-A template for projects that use Webpack, ESLint and Prettier
+A template for projects that use Webpack, ESLint and Prettier.

+IMPORTANT: Type 'npm install' in CLI to install all packages.
+Otherwise nothing will work.